thrxpt/assign-watch/README.md

    - Go to `about:debugging#/runtime/this-firefox`
    - Click "Load Temporary Add-on"
    - Select the `manifest.json` file from the extracted folder or just the zip file
-5. Click on the browser extension icon to open the AssignWatch modal
+5. Click on the browser extension icon to open the Assign Watch modal

 ## Development 🔧